GSA/cio.gov-redo/_posts/2019-05-08-gear-center-challenge.md

 ---
 layout: post
 title: The GEAR Center Challenge is Now Open - Submit Your Ideas Today
-excerpt: The General Services Administration and Office of Management and Budget are excited to launch the Government Effect
+excerpt: The General Services Administration and Office of Management and Budget are excited to launch the Government Effectiveness Advanced Research (GEAR) Center Challenge.
 date: May 8, 2019
 author: Performance.gov Team
-iveness Advanced Research (GEAR) Center Challenge!

 tags: GEAR

 image-thumbnail: /assets/images/blog/gear-logo-blog.png